buseuzumcu/CS210project/README.md

 # CS210project

 In this data analysis project, I focused on exploring and visualizing email communication patterns using a dataset of emails sent and received.
-The project was divided into several key steps, including data export, organization, sentiment analysis, network analysis, and visualization.
+I parsed my own mail datas for analysis.The project was divided into several key steps, including data export, organization, sentiment analysis, network analysis, and visualization.

 1. Data Export and Organization:
 The initial step involved exporting email data from the email client.
 I organized the exported data, obtained in MBOX format, into a structured format using Python.
 Key columns, such as Sender, Recipient, Date, Subject, and Content, were identified for further analysis.